ssc-sp/datahub-portal/WebPortal/Pages/Forms/LanguageTraining/FormIntro.md

 ### Language Assessment

 _A Language Training and Evaluation Plan (LETP) assessment is pre-requisite to language training.
-If you have not completed an LETP assessment, please submit a request [hyperlink to LETP request form] to the NRCan Language School._
+If you have not completed an LETP assessment, please submit a request by sending an email to languagetraining-formationlinguistique@nrcan-rncan.gc.ca._

 _*Please note that in order to be accepted into the Advanced Oral Communication course, participants must have level C in oral proficiency or have completed the level C program at NRCan._